 [Amended: DD Month YYYY [date of the latest update]]

-NOTE: This is the first initial version based on inputs and there was no time to fully review and discuss all parts.
-All agreed parts of the text are marked in green.
-All texts will be further reviewed and discussed in a correspondence group until the next ECC PT1 meeting.
+NOTE: This is a working document.
+All texts will be further reviewed and discussed in upcoming correspondence group meetings until the next ECC PT1 meeting.

 explanatory memorandum

 INTRODUCTION

 This ECC Decision on harmonised technical conditions for mobile/fixed communications networks (MFCN) in the 40 GHz (40.5-43.5 GHz) band reflects the objective of CEPT to harmonise the 40.5-43.5 GHz band for Europe for 5G.